-KIT CARSON ADVENTURE
+KIT CARSON ADVENTURE RIDE

-The historic Carson Pass was crossed by Frémont's Expedition during the winter of 1844 and lead by the famous mountain man known as Kit Carson.
+The historic Carson Pass was crossed by Frémont's Expedition during the winter of 1844 and led by the famous mountain man known as Kit Carson.
 John C. Frémont named the "Carson River" during their expedition after his hunter, scout, guide, and friend Kit Carson.
 And Kit Carson did leave his blaze on a tree near the top of the pass.
-But it was not called "Carson Pass" by Frémont or Carson or anyone until by later gold seekers following the "Carson River Route."
-The gold seekers were following the tracks of the Mormon Battalion's 1848 exit from California on their way to Salt Lake.
+But it was not called "Carson Pass" by Frémont or Carson or anyone until later gold seekers following the "Carson River Route."
+The gold-seekers were following the tracks of the Mormon Battalion's 1848 exit from California on their way to Salt Lake.
 The Mormons had sought out the pass because they knew Frémont had crossed in the vicinity in 1844.
 Except for the actual Pass itself, the two routes were quite different.

-Single-Day Ride: (20 rider max)
+Single-Day Ride (20 rider max)

-This dual sport adventure ride is perfect for medium to large dual sport adventure bikes.
+This dual-sport adventure ride is designed for medium (650cc+) to large (1200cc+) adventure bikes.

-Off-road terrain is rated "moderate to challenging" with lots of adventure.
+Off-road terrain is rated “mild to moderate” with some "challenging" and lots of adventure.

-Ride distance 200+ miles round trip (60 miles dirt roads)
+Ride distance approx.: 200 miles round trip (75 miles dirt roads)

-One gas stop (125 mile range required)
+*Gas stop (125-mile range required)

 MEETING TIME: 8:45 am (ride starts at 9:00 am)

-MEETING LOCATION: Starbucks Folsom
+MEETING LOCATION: Starbucks in Folsom

-195 Placerville Road Folsom CA. 95630
+*Starbucks 195 Placerville Road Folsom CA 95630

-More details listed under "Book this Ride"
+More details are listed under "Book this Ride"